Colin Firth: 2012–present: Established actor

 In June 2015, he began filming the story of amateur yachtsman Donald Crowhurst in The Mercy, alongside Rachel Weisz, David Thewlis and Jonathan Bailey.
 In 2016, Firth reprised his popular role as Mark Darcy in Bridget Jones's Baby, which fared much better with audiences and critics than the second in the series (Bridget Jones: Edge of Reason).
-He portrayed American editor Max Perkins in Genius, co-starring Jude Law as author Thomas Wolfe and based on A. Scott Berg's biography Max Perkins: Editor of Genius.
+He portrayed American book editor Max Perkins in Genius, co-starring Jude Law as author Thomas Wolfe and based on A. Scott Berg's biography Max Perkins: Editor of Genius.
 In 2016 he began filming for Rupert Everett's directorial debut The Happy Prince, a biopic of Oscar Wilde, playing Wilde's friend Reginald "Reggie" Turner.

 In 2017, he reprised his role as Jamie from 2003's Love Actually in the television short film Red Nose Day Actually, by original writer and director Richard Curtis.
-Also that year, Firth returned as Harry Hart in the sequel Kingsman: The Golden Circle.
+Also that year, Firth returned as Harry Hart / Agent Galahad in the sequel Kingsman: The Golden Circle.
 In 2018, Firth reprised his role of Harry Bright in the sequel to Mamma Mia!, Mamma Mia!
 Here We Go Again.
 That year, he also appeared as William Weatherall Wilkins in the musical fantasy film Mary Poppins Returns, starring Emily Blunt in the title role.
 He also played British naval commander David Russell in Thomas Vinterberg's Kursk, a film about the true story of the 2000 Kursk submarine disaster, in which he starred alongside Matthias Schoenaerts.
-In 2019, he had a cameo as British General Erinmore in Sam Mendes’ World War I film 1917.
+In 2019, he had a cameo as British General Erinmore in Sam Mendes's World War I film 1917.
 Set in 1947 England, Firth starred with Julie Walters in The Secret Garden and later in 2020 with Stanley Tucci in Supernova.
 In 2021, he starred in romantic drama film Mothering Sunday directed by Eva Husson.
-In December 2021, he was cast in Sam Mendes' drama film Empire of Light, starring Olivia Colman.
+In December 2021, he was cast in Sam Mendes's drama film Empire of Light, starring Olivia Colman.
 He was seen as Ewen Montagu in Operation Mincemeat, in April 2022.
 Firth returned to television in May 2022 starring as Michael Peterson in the HBO production The Staircase.
+In 2025, Firth starred in the drama series Lockerbie: A Search for Truth, portraying Jim Swire whose daughter died on Pan Am Flight 103 while in flight over the Scottish town of Lockerbie in December 1988.